kamui-fin/ace-rs/README.md

 ### Managing dictionaries

 To get started, you'll need some yomichan dictionaries installed for definitions.
 This can be done through various subcommands.
-Here's example of how you would run one:

 ```
 ace subcommand arg1 arg2